ebenezerkojofrimpong/Superstore-Data-Analysis/README.md

 ## **ASK**
 This phase involves defining the issue to be solved, identifying stakeholders and what their expectations from the project are.

-Two questions will guide the future marketing program:
+Four questions will guide the future marketing program:

 1. What are the key drivers of sales performance?